-SJI conducts and broadly shares focused labor market research and tools to help ensure that individual and organizational decisions on education, training and career pathways align with labor market realities.
-We are specifically interested in uncovering unmet demand in the local labor market for workers to fill jobs that pay a living wage but do not require a B.A., and are thus accessible to low-skill residents typically with some additional education.
+SJI conducts and broadly shares focused labor market research and tools to help ensure that individual and organizational decisions on education, training, and career pathways align with labor market realities.
+We are specifically interested in uncovering unmet demand in the local labor market for workers to fill jobs that pay a living wage but do not require a B.A. and are thus accessible to low-skill residents typically with some additional education.

 Our latest reports

-Beyond the Headlines: Investment in Employee Training
+Beyond the Headlines: Digital Literacy

 Recent reports from the Bureau of Labor Statistics (BLS) state that approximately 7.1 million job openings exist in the United States compared to 6.0 million unemployed workers.
 These circumstances, where there are more jobs than people to fill them, is making it harder for companies to attract talent.
 It is also making it harder for companies to retain employees.
 As such, many companies are increasing wages and offering improved benefits such as paying for college tuition.
 One benefit that has become increasingly important for retaining workers in the current economy is workplace learning.

 By most standard measures, Seattle’s economy has experienced significant growth in both wealth and opportunity.
 Over the past decade, Seattle has added 220,000 jobs and is now home to thirty-one Fortune 500 companies.
 Among the forty largest metro areas in the United States, Seattle’s 2016 GDP per capita of $86,889 was the fourth highest.
 Unemployment in the Seattle region sits at 3.1%, lower than the national rate.